datopian/datahub/site/content/docs/index.md

 ```

 > [!tip]
 > You may have noticed we used the command create-next-app.
 That’s because PortalJS is built on the awesome NextJS react javascript framework.
-That’s mean you can do everything you do with NextJS with PortalJS.
+This means you can do everything you do with NextJS with PortalJS.
 Check out their docs to learn more.

 ### Run the development server